What is Data Loss Prevention (DLP) and Why Should You Care?

 - Users Are Able to Bypass the DLP Solution:

-As mentioned above, even if users don’t have malicious intent, many are able to bypass existing controls to make their life easier and increase productivity – even something as simple as uploading information to a personal cloud storage account to work from home.
+As mentioned above, even if users don’t have malicious intent, many are able to use simple DLP bypass methods to get around existing controls to make their life easier and increase productivity – even something as simple as uploading information to a personal cloud storage account to work from home.
 The problem is, a traditional DLP software isn’t able to prevent every outcome and action users might take, malicious or not, and does not give insight into employee or third-party contractor activity.

 - The Need for Context During Security Incidents: